 My Creations

-It is my earnest hope to bring greater joy of exploration, clarity of knowledge, and fulfillment of purpose to every visitor to my site!
+It is my earnest hope to be helpful, useful, entertaining, and/or mind-expanding (as much as possible) to every single visitor to my site!
 Maybe something I post on here will help make that a reality for you!
 I seek a beautiful serendipity of both art and mind (both creativity and intellect)!
-May such whims bring good times to you and me both! 🧐🎨😁
+May such whims bring good times to you and me both! ๐Ÿง๐ŸŽจ๐Ÿ˜

 Indeed, I intend to build this creative collection up gradually (brick by brick) at a steady but relaxed pace designed to be perpetually sustainable.
 I place whatever I feel like on here, and I'm interested in a lot of very different things (ranging from very artistic to very technical), so you might be surprised at the diversity of what's here.